osg-htc/user-school-2023/docs/materials/osg/part1-ex4-software-diffs.md

 $ condor_status -autoformat OpSysAndVer | sort | uniq -c
 ```

-How would you describe the difference between the PATh Facility and OSPools?
+How would you describe the difference between the PATh Facility and OSPool?

 ## Submitting probe jobs